hmslima/sambahsacompletegrammar/sambahsa.md

 **Collegium {kolEdjyum} *****(college)***** –** collegia {kol(l)Edjya}
 *(colleges)*

-For words finished with -es or -os, , it's replaced these terminations respectively for -si e -sa.
+For words finished with -es or -os, , these terminations are replaced respectively for -si e -sa.

 **Daumos {dAomos} *****(marvel)***** –** daumsa {dAomsa} *(marvels)*